vinisalazar/metaphor/docs/source/index.rst

 problem, don't hesitate to `open an issue in the GitHub repo <https://github.com/vinisalazar/metaphor/issues/new/choose>`_.
 Any and all feedback is appreciated!

+If you use Metaphor, please cite the open source software it is based on.
+The bib files can be found `here <https://github.com/vinisalazar/metaphor/tree/main/metaphor/workflow/bibs>`_ for your convenience.

 **Quickstart**

 .. code-block:: console